.

 As obnoxious as she can be, you can see her coming a mile away.

-The covert narcissistic mother has more of a velvet-gloved iron fist.
 More typically, she underplays her hand, comes off as the victim, and does her dirty work in more surreptitious ways.
-She undermines others rather than openly competing with them and provokes guilt and shame in others in others rather than the overt bullying ways of the typical narcissist.
+She undermines others rather than openly competing with them.
+She provokes guilt and shame in others rather than the overt bullying ways of the typical narcissist.

 Her parenting style is built on enmeshment, parentification, and appropriation.
-If you are the daughter of a covert narcissist, the boundaries between you and her are blurred.
-You are not sure where Mom ends and you begin.
+If you are the daughter of a covert narcissist, the boundaries between you are blurred.

 These elements lay the groundwork for understanding her impact on you.
 Let’s take a closer look and see if you relate.